Brewery Wash, the Secret Weapon for a Spotless Brewery

 It's a mineral deposit, primarily calcium oxalate, that precipitates out of the wort and bonds tightly to surfaces.

-It's nearly impossible to scrub off and, worse, its porous structure is the perfect hiding place for bacteria and wild yeast, making it a major source of infections.
+It's tough to remove, and its porous structure can shelter bacteria and wild yeast, making it a sneaky infection risk.

 The Power of an Alkaline Cleaner

 Craft Meister is an alkaline cleaner, meaning it has a high pH.
-This allows it to chemically attack brewery grime in two powerful ways that simple soap can't.
+That high pH lets it chemically attack brewery grime in ways simple soaps cannot.

-1. Saponification: The alkaline solution reacts with fatty acids from hops and trub, turning them into soap.
-In essence, the greasy residue creates its own cleaning agent, which then helps lift the rest of the grime away.
+- Saponification: The alkaline solution reacts with fatty acids from hops and trub, turning them into soap.
+The greasy residue becomes easier to lift and rinse away.

 Pro Tip: The Magic of Chelation

-Craft Meister also contains special agents called "chelators."
+Craft Meister also contains agents called chelators.
 Think of them like chemical claws.

 Your Step-by-Step Guide to a Perfect Clean

 To get the most out of Craft Meister, follow this simple protocol.
-Remember, the goal is to let the chemicals do the work, not your muscles.
+The goal is to let the chemistry do the work, not your muscles.

-2. The Soak (Not the Scrub): Submerge your equipment or fill your fermenter with the solution.
-Let it soak for at least 30 minutes.
-For really tough jobs, you can soak overnight.
-You'll be amazed as the grime literally slides off the surfaces.
-A light wipe with a soft cloth is all that's needed for any remaining spots.
+- The soak, not the scrub: Fill or submerge your equipment and soak at least 30 minutes.
+For tough jobs, soak longer.
+A gentle wipe with a soft cloth is usually enough for any remaining spots.

 What Brewers Are Saying